beancount/fava/fava/docs/features.md

 form to insert a transaction to your Beancount file.
 The position that transactions are inserted at can be specified in a flexible way using the `insert-entry` option.
 If you want to set a bookmark to this form, adding `#add-transaction` to any URL in Fava will open it on load.
+Tags and links can be added in the form by adding them (separated by spaces) to the narration field, e.g., `narration #tag ^somelink`.

 ## Up-to-date indicators